Jump To:

 I didn't submit my ACT or SAT scores when I applied.
 Why should I submit them now?

-Students with a qualifying score on the Writing portion of the ACT or the Writing and Language portion of the SAT are eligible to earn credit for RHE 306 Rhetoric and Writing, which is a core curriculum course required for most UT-Austin students.
+Students with a qualifying score on the Writing portion of the ACT, the Writing and Language portion of the paper-based SAT, or a 650 or higher on the Reading and Writing portion of the Digital SAT are eligible to earn credit for RHE 306 Rhetoric and Writing, which is a core curriculum course required for most UT-Austin students.
 If you did not submit these scores with your application for admission but have a score on one of these exams that would allow you to earn credit for RHE 306, you can still submit your score to UT via the ACT or SAT score request systems.
 Submitting these scores will not impact your acceptance to the University.
 Because this course is required for most students aside from a few specific programs (such as Plan II Honors), we recommend sending these as soon as possible if you haven't already done so.

 Exams UT-Austin Accepts